ulfalizer/Kconfiglib/README.rst

     $ python(3) Kconfiglib/testsuite.py

-It must be run from the top-level kernel directory, and require that the git repository has been cloned into it and ``makefile.patch`` applied.
+It must be run from the top-level kernel directory, and requires that the git repository has been cloned into it and ``makefile.patch`` applied.

 **NOTE: Some tests currently overwrite .config in the kernel root, so make sure to back it up.**